 When Using Course Hero Will Not Be Seen As Cheating

-If you decide to use Course Hero, you’ll need to be really disciplined with yourself.
+If you decide to use Course Hero (see also our article on the Course Hero free trial), you’ll need to be really disciplined with yourself.
 Seeing the answer to a question in your course and not copying the answer directly is pretty difficult to do – but it will get you in trouble.

 Course Hero is seen as an honest platform when it is being used for guidance as opposed to answers.